ChanduniNethmini/AI-Personal-Finance-Tracker/README.md

 # Personal Finance Tracker — AI Agent

 A personal finance assistant that starts with a chat and is powered by an AI agent, has tool calling, a persistent SQLite database, and a Gradio UI.
-Talk to it like you would a friend—no forms, no buttons, just talking.
+Talk to it like you would a friend—no complex process, just talking.

 ![Finance Tracker Screenshot](screenshot.png)